-At a new Scouts Crossover Ceremony from Cub Scouts to Boy Scouts, Troop 4024 provides:
+At a new Scouts Crossover Ceremony from Cub Scouts to Scouts BSA, Troop 4024 provides:

-- Green shoulder epaulets
+- Shoulder epaulets

 - Neckerchief

 - Neckerchief slide

-Optionally, Scouts who have earned Arrow of Light and/or the BSA Religious Emblem may wear those patches on their Boy Scout uniform.
-No other Cub Scout insignia is appropriate on a Boy Scout uniform.
+Optionally, Scouts who have earned Arrow of Light and/or the BSA Religious Emblem may wear those patches on their Scouts BSA uniform.
+No other Cub Scout insignia is appropriate on a Scout uniform.

 BSA uniform pants/shorts and socks are not required but are recommended.
-Scouts should wear dark colored pants/shorts with their Class a uniform.
+Scouts should wear dark or neutral colored pants/shorts with their Class A uniform.
 Camouflage pants/shorts/jackets are not permitted.
-Uniforms and patches are available at the Scout Shop located at 253 Washington Extension, 1⁄4 mile west of the Crossgates mall in Albany. (www.trcscouting.org/scoutshop)
+Uniforms and patches are available at the Scout Shop located at 253 Washington Extension, 1⁄4 mile west of the CrossGates mall in Albany. (www.trcscouting.org/scoutshop) The Scout Shop has Scouts BSA uniforms for boys/men and uniforms designed to fit girls/women.

-On certain occasions, the troop will wear a more casual "Class B" uniform that consists of a T-shirt or polo/golf shirt that is associated with Boy Scouts and appropriate pants/shorts.
+On certain occasions, the troop will wear a more casual "Class B" uniform that consists of a T-shirt or polo/golf shirt that is associated with Scouting and appropriate pants/shorts.
 Troop 4024 has its own unique Class B shirts (\$13) and baseball style caps (\$15).
 These are available at most meetings for purchase (\$13).
 (See the Key Contacts Section at the end of this guide).

-Where Do We Meet?
+When and Where Do We Meet?

-The troop meets every Wednesday at 6:30 - 8:15 pm at Dorothy Nolan School, 221 Jones Road, Saratoga Springs, whenever school is in session.
+The 4024 troops meet every Wednesday at 6:30 - 8:15 pm at Dorothy Nolan School, 221 Jones Road, Saratoga Springs, whenever school is in session.
+The boys' troop usually meets in the Cafeteria, and the girls' troop will meet in the Art Room across the hall.
 Scouts should plan on arriving at approximately 6:20 pm.

 Sometimes, an alternate site is needed because of conflict with other events at the school.
 Typically, the alternate site is the Trinity Methodist Church, 155 Ballard Rd, Gansevoort, NY 12831, but it may be the Wilton Fire Department, 270 Ballard Road.